umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/properties.md

 ## Order Property Map

-There are times within Umbraco Commerce such as during shipping calculations, and for the Storefront and Management API's that it is necesarry to be able to access order information in a structured way.
-To facilitate this, an order property map can be configured to tell Umbraco Commerce which items in an orders properties collection map to specific properties of a structured model.
+In Umbraco Commerce, you may need to access order information in a structured way for shipping calculations and using the Storefront and Management API's.
+An order property map can be set up to specify how items in an order's properties collection correspond to properties of a structured model.

 Order property maps can be defined per store, but there is also a default map that is pre-configured.